open/close all folders

 - The Vortixx race in BIONICLE must climb "The Mountain", one pair at a time.
 Said large rock is actually a sentient but immobile animal who eats one of the climbers, allowing the other to finish.
 Roodaka even went through the passage twice, just to prove how much of a badass she is (not that she really needed to).

 - And the sequel introduces the krogan rite to establish themselves as a true warrior.
 It can be completed solo, or the young krogan may convince one or two already established warriors to help them (called a "krantt").
-Said rite (or at least the Clan Urdnot variant) is as follows: activate a totem that summons predators, kill them.
-Activate it again, kill the next wave.
-Activate it again, which causes it to set off the Thresher Maw Hammer, and then survive for five minutes while the most dangerous predator in the galaxy tries to kill you.
+Said rite (or at least the Clan Urdnot variant) follows the history of the Krogan, and is as follows: Activate a totem that summons waves of varren for you to kill, symbolizing how the Krogan became the top species on a Death World.
+Activate it again, and a wave of insect like klixen arrive, representing how the Krogan were introduced to the galaxy to fight the rachni (whom the klixen resemble), kill them too.
+Activate it one last timn, which causes it to set off the Thresher Maw Hammer, which natrually enough summons a Thresher Maw.
+This represents the Krogan's fate under the Genophage, an enemy that cannot be fought, one you can only try to survive.
+You must survive for five minutes while the most dangerous predator in the galaxy tries to kill you.
 If you get out alive, you're in.
 If you kill the Thresher Maw, this is also acceptable, and is considered a mark of enormous skill (the only Urdnot to manage this in the past thousand years or so is Wrex).

 - In Dragon Quest VI, the heroes must help Prince Holse complete his Rite of Passage by acting as his bodyguards.
 While he starts out a Dirty Coward, the heroes' courage really effects and inspires him, enabling the rite to bring out the best in him and prove his ability to succeed his father as future ruler.